d-strobel/mage-fish-completions/README.md

 This project provides completions for [Mage](https://github.com/magefile/mage), a modern replacement for Make.

 Mage is a tool that lets you write your build scripts in Go, making it easier to maintain and more powerful than traditional Makefiles.

+## Compatibility

+This script has been tested with Mage version [v1.15.0](https://github.com/magefile/mage/releases/tag/v1.15.0).
+Ensure you are using a compatible version for the best experience.

 ## Usage
 * Download the [mage.fish](mage.fish) file into the Fish completions folder (`~/.config/fish/completions`).